emuell/AFEC-Explorer/README.md

 ## Features

-Shows high-level features of an afec database in a table.
+- Shows high-level features of an afec database in a table.

-TODO/WIP: Clicking on an entry in the table shows the sample waveform and plays the audio file.
+- Shows a 2d t-SNE cluster from the afec high-level classification data.
-TODO/WIP: Shows a 2d t-SNE cluster from the afec high-level classification data in sync with the table.
+- TODO/WIP: Clicking on a file in the table or map plays the audio file and shows the sample waveform.

 ## Development